 What’s on the minds of today’s healthcare leaders?
 Benefits and labor costs, future generations of leaders and development plans for those leaders are a few of the issues they face, as Axiom Consulting Partners’ Susanna Mlot, Partner, explains.

-I spent a year as an interim CHRO for a very large health system; 13,000 team members altogether.
-And so in board discussions, the questions were some that you would really expect, except they are taking on increasing importance.
+I spent a year as an interim CHRO for a large health system – 13,000 team members altogether.
+Here are some of the questions that Boards are asking and senior leadership is continually grappling with – questions taking on increasing importance.

 How do we get our benefits costs under management?
-There’s study after study that talks about how some of the folks who work in healthcare are some of the unhealthiest people in our workforce because they work such long and varied hours, and that directly contributes to increases in healthcare costs for those organizations.
+Study after study shows that many of the people who work in healthcare are among the unhealthiest people in our workforce because they work such long and varied hours.
+And that directly contributes to increased healthcare costs for those organizations.

 How are we going to get our labor costs under management?
-Labor optimization is a massively important topic right now, especially when you have high vacancy rates.
-Using agency labor, temporary labor, and contract labor becomes a drug, and yet, if you’re not keeping very, very close eye on that mix of captive labor versus temporary and contingent labor, your costs can spiral out of control pretty quickly.
+Labor optimization is a massively important topic right now, especially when vacancy rates are high.
+Using agency labor, temporary labor, and contract labor becomes addictive for the organization, and yet, if you’re not keeping an extremely close eye on that mix of captive labor versus temporary and contingent labor, costs quickly can spiral out of control.

 Transcript edited for clarity.